In this post we explain the benefit of having an author website, and shares 6 top tips on how to create a great one.

 2. Decide on your platform

 Once you've got your content ready, it's time to pick a website building tool.
-There are lots of options here - well-known platforms include Wordpress, Squarespace, Shopify and Wix - but which one you should go for essentially depends on (1) how comfortable you feel with the technical side of website building and (2) the nature of your content / objectives.
+There are lots of options here - well-known platforms include WordPress, Squarespace and Wix - but which one you should go for essentially depends on (1) how comfortable you feel with the technical side of website building and (2) the nature of your content / objectives.

-For most authors, I'd probably recommend plumping for Wordpress or Squarespace, two very well-known website building platforms.
-For a full rundown of the pros and cons of each platform, I'd suggest you read the Style Factory Squarespace vs Wordpress review, but below you'll find a few reasons why you might use one over the other.
+For most authors, I'd probably recommend plumping for WordPress or Squarespace, two very well-known website building platforms.
+For a full rundown of the pros and cons of each platform, I'd suggest you read this Squarespace vs Wordpress review, but below you'll find a few reasons why you might use one over the other.

 Wordpress is the more flexible platform of the two.
 Aside from your hosting costs, it's free; there are a lot more templates available for it than Squarespace; it comes with a more powerful content management system...but it also requires more manual set up and maintenance.
 In essence the learning curve in setting up a Wordpress site, whilst not awful, could prove offputting for users who are not familiar with the technical side of website building.
 Wordpress is in my view the best option for bloggers however - so if you intend to blog regularly as part of your web activities it's definitely worth considering strongly as the platform for your site.